ishitaj15/gapshap/README.md

 # GapShap 💬
 ### *Baaten Jo Jodein — Words That Connect*

-A production-grade real-time chat system featuring a custom **C++17 epoll-based TCP server** for message routing, JWT-secured REST APIs, and a React frontend — fully containerized with Docker Compose.
+A production-grade real-time chat system featuring a custom **C++17 epoll-based TCP server** for message routing, JWT-secured REST APIs, and a React frontend, fully containerized with Docker Compose.

 > Built to demonstrate systems-level engineering: custom binary protocols, non-blocking I/O, and secure authentication from scratch.